 Citizens Office Kršan exercise their rights and freedoms without distinction as to race, color, sex, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth, education, social status, status from birth or other characteristics.

-The statute of the Municipality Kršan as the fundamental law, states the obligation to respect all citizens of the Municipality of Kršan, and to respect and protect minority rights and the freedom of expression and multicultural diversity of ethnic groups, especially the indigenous ethnic and linguistic group of IstroRomanians whose members still live in the municipality Kršan.
+The statute of the Municipality Kršan as the fundamental law, states the obligation to respect all citizens of the Municipality of Kršan, and to respect and protect minority rights and the freedom of expression and multicultural diversity of ethnic groups, especially the indigenous ethnic and linguistic group of IstroRomanians whose members still live in the municipality of Kršan.

 Council of Europe Parliamentary Assembly